AlexMihalache99/Email-newsletter/README.md

 - Express.js
 - Mailchimp API

-To sign up for the newsletter, please visit https://enigmatic-depths-07660.herokuapp.com/.
+To sign up for the newsletter, please visit this [page](https://enigmatic-depths-07660.herokuapp.com/).